The Wrong Move: Plot

 Aiming to be a writer, Wilhelm leaves his mother and girlfriend in his home town of Glückstadt in the flat far north of Germany and sets out for Bonn.
 Changing trains at Hamburg, he notices a beautiful actress, Therese, and obtains her phone number.
-In his compartment are an older man, Laertes, who sometimes communicates by playing a harmonica, and a young female acrobat called Mignon, who appears to be mute.
+In his compartment are an older man, Laertes, who sometimes communicates by playing a harmonica, and a teen acrobat, Mignon, who appears to be mute.
 The pair have no money, so Wilhelm pays their fare and puts them up in his cheap hotel, where Therese joins them.
 Bernhard, an awkward Austrian who wants to be a poet, befriends the four.
 He says he has a rich uncle with a castle on a peak overlooking the Rhine, but when the five turn up it is the wrong place.
 Despite their error the owner welcomes them, because their arrival prevented him shooting himself; he says they can stay as long as they like.

 However, tensions grow, for Wilhelm is not giving Therese the affection she wants, while Mignon signals her availability to him.
-Laertes, feeling guilt but not repentant, disgusts Wilhelm by revealing his role in the Holocaust.
+Laertes disgusts Wilhelm by revealing his role in the Holocaust and his feeling guilt but not repentance.
 The owner of the castle then hangs himself, upon which the five leave hastily.
 Bernhard goes off alone, while Therese takes the other three to her small flat in Frankfurt, where the tensions grow worse.
 Leaving on his own, Wilhelm completes his symbolic journey by reaching one of the most southerly, highest and emptiest points in Germany, the summit of the Zugspitze.